The 6 best alternatives to Toptal|Sites similar to Toptal

 For Freelancers

 On ComeUp, freelancers post their services online, and buyers can order them.
 Freelancers have more control as they can choose their rates and what their service entails.
-No more bidding for jobs in the hopes that the job poster will prefer your work above someone else’s In terms of commission, the two companies have very different models.
+You no longer need to bid for jobs in the hopes that the job poster will prefer your work above someone else’s.
+In terms of commission, the two companies have very different models.
 One of ComeUp’s best advantages is its $1-only commission option.
 With such a low commission, freelancers can maximize their earnings.
 With ComeUp, freelancers get paid on time for the work they complete, and they can withdraw their earnings whenever they want.
 Furthermore, the pricing is transparent for both clients and sellers.
-Everything is upfront, because it’s important for both parties to understand what they are getting from a transaction and for how much.
+Everything is upfront because it’s important for the freelancer and client to understand what they are getting from a transaction and for how much.

 In 2023, ComeUp was voted the freelancing platform with the best working conditions by the Fairwork Cloudwork study conducted by the Oxford University Internet Institute.
 More information.